skellieforky/skellieforky.github.io/_site/README.md

-Shelby County Democratic Party
+Cyndi Skellie For State Representative
 =============================

-code for Shelby County Democratic Party Website
+Code for Campaign Website

 Built with [Jekyll](http://jekyllrb.com)!